victorwamwea/30-Day-Terraform-challenge-/Day5/README.md

 ## Checklist

 - [x] I have read Chapter 2 and started Chapter 3 of "Terraform: Up & Running".
-- [x] I have watched the required Udemy videos.
+- [ ] I have completed the required hands-on labs
 - [x] I have scaled my infrastructure using Terraform.
 - [ ] I have written and published a blog post about today's task.
 - [x] I have made a social media post about today's task.